Younest9/fizzbuzz/README.md

 ## Continuous Integration

+The github actions upload an artifact that contains the documentation.md files, and the screenshots.
+The artifact is uploaded to the github actions tab, and can be downloaded from there.

 ## Documentation

 The tests are written using simple JavaScript.

-For detailed documentation on the tests, see the [documentation.md](./test/documentation.md) file generated after running the tests.
+For detailed documentation on the tests, see the ```documentation.md``` file generated after running the tests.

-## Bonus Features

-The following bonus features were implemented:

 ## References